defold/tutorial-colorslide/README.md

 # Color slide tutorial

-Welcome to the Colorslide game tutorial where you will learn how to build a GUI flow for a multi level game.
+Welcome to the Colorslide game tutorial where you will learn how to build a simple GUI flow for a multi level game.
 This tutorial assumes that you know your way around the editor.
 Please check out one of our beginner tutorials if you are new to Defold and want to learn the basics.

 The starting point for this tutorial is this project that contains the following: